pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1056 Python Scripting and RabbitMQ

+Today I document some configurations and put this configurations in a Python Script, I am programmer I don't like the manual configurations xD.

 ##### Day 1055 OOP In Python

 The Object-Oriented programming in python is strange, I like python because you can write